shuozhixu/Modelling_2024/README.md

 Results are summarized in the directory `HfNbTaTiZr` in this GitHub repository.
 USFEs, taken on the \{110\} plane, are in units of mJ/m<sup>2</sup>.

-Note:

-- Only random HfNbTaTiZr is considered, and the results are in `data_random.txt`.
+Note that only random HfNbTaTiZr is considered, and the results are in `data_random.txt`.
-- Pure Mo, Nb, and Ta are considered, and the results are in `Mo.txt`, `Nb.txt`, and `Ta.txt`, respectively.
-- These four materials are studied at 0 K, 300 K, 600 K, 900 K, and 1200 K, respectively.
-The only exception is that Nb becomes unstable at 1200 K so there is no data for that case.
-Among the materials, it would be interesting to compare the temperature effect on them.